SudhanshuAi/card_dashboard/README.md

 ## How to Use

 The main application entry point is `src/App.tsx`, which renders the `Dashboard` component.
-The dashboard is composed of several `StatCard` and `IncidentCard` components.
+The dashboard is composed of generic `Card` components configured via `cardConfigs.ts` and data from `incidents.ts` and `stats.ts`.

-The data for these cards is imported from `src/data/stats.ts` and `src/data/incidents.ts`.
-To modify the content of the dashboard, you can edit these data files.
+To modify the content of the dashboard, you can edit these data files and/or the card configuration in `cardConfigs.ts`.

 ### Example Configurations & Data